Skip to content

 Figure 11-17 Counting sort steps

-The implementation code of counting sort is as follows:
+The counting sort implementation is shown below:

 counting_sort.py